ymurong/Synthetic_Data_in_Legal_Retrieval/README.md

 ```

 ####  GPL + mT5
-In order to reproduce the GPL + mT5 results, run:
+In order to reproduce the GPL + mT5 results, we need to use gpl tool.

+We first generate pseudo questions where the statutory articles have already been transformed to required format under ./scripts/gpl/data/bsard directory.
+We use doc2query/msmarco-french-mt5-base-v1 as query generator.
+For each passage we generate 1 query with a batch size setting to 2.

 ```python
 # GPL Generating queries
 import gpl